HCavers/COMPX341-Assignment-4/README.txt

 	not be used as the port number for the app.
 I have instead used 58108 as the port that the app binds to.
 <note>

+/isPrime/<number>
+	returns '<number> is a prime.' if number is prime returns '<number> is not a prime.' if number is not a prime

+/primeStored
+	returns list of all sotred numbers in string format with a space character between values